About me:

 Email: Feel free to contact me at obsessivecooking@gmail.com

-Obsessive Cooking Disorder (lovingly known as OCD) was originally a random collection of recipes for my record keeping.
-I started this food blog as a Stanford undergraduate who needed to cook, so I wouldn't starve during my summer research months.
-I would constantly experiment with recipes, but kept forgetting which recipe I used or what changes I made, so I started OCD to record my culinary endeavors.
+Obsessive Cooking Disorder (lovingly known as OCD) was originally a random collection of recipes.
+I started this food blog as a Stanford undergraduate who needed to cook during my summer research months.
+I would constantly experiment with recipes, but kept forgetting which recipe I used or what changes I made, so I started OCD to record my “culinary endeavors”.

-My foodblog grew in medical school, since there was no more cafeteria / dorm food.
-I've always loved baking, but found I couldn't live on cookies and brownies, and thus expanded the range of recipes.
+My foodblog grew in medical school since there was no more cafeteria / dorm food!.
+I’ve always loved baking, but couldn’t live on cookies and brownies, and thus expanded the range of recipes.

 Disclaimer: This is a personal blog with my thoughts / musing on life.
 I do not claim to give professional medical advice on this blog and any patient identifiers are removed / altered for privacy.

-Yes, that's my day job.
-I did Internal Medicine residency at Yale New Haven Hospital / Yale University, and currently am a hematology-oncology fellow at University of Washington where I am specializing in cancer.
+Yes, that’s my day job.
+I did Internal Medicine residency at Yale New Haven Hospital / Yale University, and did hematology-oncology fellowship at University of Washington/Fred Hutch Cancer Center, and now I work as a hematology-oncology physician in my dream job.

 My journey as a doctor is labeled "medical" for those interested.

-For my photography, I've used a variety of cameras over the years.
+For my photography, I’ve used a variety of camera gear over the years.

 I started editing the photos using Apple's Photos program.
 Then I started learning Photoshop in 2012.
 Now since 2018, I use Lightroom and Photoshop.

-Food styling is all practice, and I take usually 30 pictures for every recipe shoot.
-I take my pictures with natural light and as of Dec 2019, a lightbox setup.
+Food styling is all practice, and I take usually 30+ pictures for every recipe shoot for 3-6 good photos.
+I take my pictures with natural light (occasionally a lightbox setup or Ikea lamp)

 My artwork/doodles were drawn by hand and colored in Photoshop with a tablet.
 I used to draw for every recipe for a year in medical school, but I no longer keep them up due to time constraints.